-MONITORING A SATIONS OPERA
+COMPLIANCE MONITORING FOR ORGANISATIONS OPER

 Organisation:

 Site Assessed:

 Date of Assessment:

 Accountable Manager:

 Compliance Monitoring Manager:

 Number and Type of FSTDs:

 CM Manual Reference:

 Audit Area CM/Proc Ref Comments Satisfactory Y/N

-1. ACCOUNTABLE MANAGER I ,
+1. ACCOUNTABLE MANAGER

-Has an accountable manager (AM) with

-overall responsibility for compliance

-monitoring (CM) been nominated?
+Has an accountable manager (AM) with overall responsibility for compliance monitoring (CM) been nominated?

-Does the accountable manager have

-corporate authority to ensure all necessary

-activities can be financed and carried out to

-the standard required by the DGCA Sri Lanka?

-Has a formal written compliance policy

-statement been established, included in the

-CM manual and signed by the accountable

-manager?

-2. COMPLIANCE MONITORING MANAGER • •

-Has a compliance monitoring manager (CM

-manager) been nominated?

-Are the posts of CM manager and AM

-combined?
-If so, is the independence of

-compliance audits assured?

-Does the CM manager have overall

-responsibility and authority to:

-a) verify that standards are met; and

-b) ensure that the compliance

-monitoring programme is established,

-implemented and maintained?

-1 1

-Does the A the CM manager have direct access to AM?

-Does the CM manager have access to all parts

-e organisation operating an FSTD and as

-ssary any sub-contractor's organisation?

-· · ·

-OMPLIANCE MONITORING (CM) I

-CM been established by the operator?

-Is CN 1 properly documented? (see Section 4)

-e CM structured according to the size

-and complexity of the operator?

-Does the CM include the following as a

-mini mum:

-a) monitoring of compliance with a)

-required technical standards;

-b) identification of corrective actions and b)

-, person responsible for rectification; ,

-c) a feedback system to accountable c)

-, manager to ensure corrective action ,

-are promptly addressed;

-d) reporting of significant d)

-, noncompliances to the competent , a,

-authority;

-e) a compliance monitoring programme e)

--, to verify continued compliance with

-applicable requirements, standards

-and procedures.

-Is the e CM structured according to the size

-complexity of the operator?

-the responsibilities of the CM manager

-ned to include, as a minimum:

-a) monitoring of corrective action 2)

-aj a)

-h) programme; ensuring that the corrective actions I=1

-b) contain the necessary elements; b)

-c) providing management with an

-C) independent assessment of corrective c)

-action, implementation and

-completion;

-۲۱ evaluation of the effectiveness of the d)

-d) corrective action programme.

-۸۲۵ adequate financial, material and human

-urces in place to support CM?

-management evaluations/reviews of CM at least quarterly?

-Does the management evaluation ensure

-the CMS is working effectively and is it

-prehensive and well documented?

-• •
+Does the accountable manager have corporate authority to ensure all necessary activities can be financed and carried out to the standard required by the DGCA Sri Lanka?
+Has a formal written compliance policy statement been established, included in the CM manual and signed by the accountable manager?
+2. COMPLIANCE MONITORING MANAGER Has a compliance monitoring manager (CM manager) been nominated?
+Are the posts of CM manager and AM combined?
+If so, is the independence of compliance audits assured?
+Does the CM manager have overall responsibility and authority to: a) verify that standards are met; and b) ensure that the compliance monitoring programme is established, implemented and maintained?
+Does the CM manager have direct access to the AM?
+Does the CM manager have access to all parts of the organisation operating an FSTD and as necessary any sub-contractor's organisation?
+3. COMPLIANCE MONITORING (CM) 1 • Has CM been established by the operator?
+Is CM properly documented? (see Section 4) Is the CM structured according to the size and complexity of the operator?

+Doe: a) b) c) d) e) s the CM include the following as a minimum: monitoring of compliance with required technical standards; identification of corrective actions and person responsible for rectification; a feedback system to accountable manager to ensure corrective action are promptly addressed; reporting of significant noncompliances to the competent authority; a compliance monitoring programme to verify continued compliance with applicable requirements, standards and procedures. a) b) c) d) e) e CM structured according to the size and plexity of the operator? the responsibilities of the CM manager defined clude, as a minimum: monitoring of corrective action programme; ensuring that the corrective actions contain the necessary elements; providing management with an independent assessment of corrective action, implementation and completion; evaluation of the effectiveness of the corrective action programme. a) b) c) d) Are adequate financial, material and human resources in place to support CM?
+Are management evaluations/reviews of CM held at least quarterly?
+CMS s the management evaluation ensure that the S is working effectively and is it comprehensive well documented?